The Physics of crypto-nonlocality

 Finally, accounting for imperfect measurements is easy: following Leggett's original paper \cite{leggett}, the response of non-ideal polarizers can be modeled by the measurement operator $\tilde{\Pi}_a^{\vec{x}}\equiv\epsilon'\id_2+(1-\epsilon)\Pi_a^{\vec{x}}$, with $0\leq \epsilon'\leq\epsilon<1$.
 Such operators are tomographically complete, and so, as in the ideal case, it is legitimate to infer eq. (\ref{paso2}) from eq. (\ref{paso1}).
 The rest of the proof is identical to the ideal case.

 \emph{Conclusion}

-We have shown that a reasonable interpretation of the intuition that ``polarization is well-defined'' leads, not to Leggett's definition of crypto-nonlocality, but to the strictly stronger notion quantum separability.
-In view of our results, future research on crypto-nonlocality will have to be identified with entanglement theory or else be concerned with the mathematical study of a correlation model whose physical significance is yet to be established.
+We have shown that a reasonable interpretation of the intuition that ``polarization is well-defined'' leads, not to Leggett's definition of crypto-nonlocality, but to the strictly stronger notion of quantum separability.
+Hence, if the aim of the authors in \cite{nature} was to falsify the realism of photon polarization, there was no need to conduct any experiment whatsoever (polarization entanglement had been demonstrated long before \cite{entanglement}).
+Furthermore, in the absence of a physical motivation to propose crypto-nonlocality, we see no reason to carry out further research on this topic.

 \emph{Acknowledgements}

 We acknowledge interesting discussions with T. V\'ertesi, A. Ac\'in, M. Hoban, S. Popescu, C. Branciard and A. J. Leggett.
 This work has been supported by the John Templeton Foundation.